NeuroTechX/ntx_slack_archive/introductions.md

  >Hello everyone!
 I'm a nerd from Orlando, FL.
 I bought some EEG electrodes and I came here to figure out what to do with them

+11/15/2017 12:51 PM

+ **yannick** :

+ >Hey yaxelp, welcome on board!
+Keep on nerding out with electrodes, youre at the right place to meet other EEG nerds :slightly_smiling_face: (e.g. me)